Letterhead requirements: Legal procedures you need to follow

 When designing your company letterhead and order form you could be forgiven for solely concentrating on their design and the quality of paper they are printed on.

-However, your company letterhead and order form need to follow several legal requirements.
+However, your company letterhead and order form need to follow several legal letterhead requirements.
 If you fail to implement these then hard work and vital cash will have been wasted.

-Sole trader business guidelines
+Sole trader legal requirements

-If you are a sole trader you can trade under your own name or you can choose a different business name.
+If you are registered as a sole trader you can trade under your own name or you can choose a different business name.
 If you choose a business name that is not your own name, you must include your own name and the business address on all letterheads and order forms.

 If you are a partnership business your letterheads, order forms, receipts and even invoices must include the names of all partners and the address of the main office.
 If there are many partners then it is also acceptable to state where a list of partners may be found.

-Limited company guidelines
+Limited company legal requirements

 If your company is trading as a limited company the letterhead and order form stationery (whether printed or electronic versions) must include: